Improving Labor Market Opportunities for Refugees in Uganda

 Details of the Intervention

-In Uganda, researchers are partnering with the Young African Refugees for Integral Development (YARID) to randomly evaluate the impact of a one-week internship and skills certifications on firms’ beliefs and willingness to hire refugee workers.
-The researchers match firms active in some manufacturing and service sectors with a refugee job seeker that has a certificate from a practical skills test.
+Researchers developed an intervention in Kampala with the Young African Refugees for Integral Development (YARID) and Bondeko Refugee Livelihoods Centre to randomly evaluate the impact of a one-week internship and skills certifications on firms’ beliefs and willingness to hire refugee workers.

 Results and Policy Lessons